Irish anti-immigration protests: Background

-Protests at several locations in the north of the Republic of Ireland started in November 2018, after the organisation of temporary refugee shelters in hotels by the DCEDIY.
-Proposed refugee shelters were firebombed in Moville and Roosky, as was a pro-refugee politician's car in Ballinamore, and demonstrations were held in Roosky, Oughterard, Ballinamore, Carrickmacross, and Achill.
+Protests at several locations in the north and west of the Republic of Ireland started in November 2018 against the placement of refugees in direct provision centres in rural locations.
+Proposed refugee shelters were firebombed in Moville and Roosky, as was politician Martin Kenny's car in Ballinamore after he spoke in defence of refugees, and demonstrations were held in Roosky, Oughterard, Ballinamore, Carrickmacross and Achill.
+What was the Minister of Justice and Equality Charlie Flanagan and others claimed the 25 November 2018 fire at a hotel-turned-direct provision centre a week before 100 asylum seekers were going to move in was arson.

 Anti-immigrant members of far-right groups were involved in some of the protests.
 Politicians and others took different positions on the protests, with some supporting them and others criticising them.

 In February 2022, a major international refugee crisis occurred following the 2022 Russian invasion of Ukraine, with millions of Ukrainians displaced.
 Alongside almost all other European countries, Ireland accepted Ukrainian refugees fleeing the war; by mid-November 2022 over 58,000 Ukrainians had come to Ireland.
 November 2022 was also the beginning of the protests against the development of sites as temporary refugee shelters by the DCEDIY.
 Since the mid-2010s, Ireland has been experiencing a housing and accommodation crisis; the simultaneous overlap of both crises exacerbated each other; the failure to provide housing meant that refugees could not expect to find much accommodation in Ireland, and the arrival of thousands of refugees in Ireland meant further strains on housing and accommodation demands that were already peaking.
+The crises of accommodation were in spite of over 130,000 empty homes in Ireland in 2022.